Please wait while the search results are loading...

 As a food industry business, food trucks also offer a low-investment alternative to store fronts with easier, walk-up access and a lot of operational flexibility.
 As a result, food trucks are often owned by groups typically less represented in restaurant ownership, such as minorities, women, immigrants, and LGBTQ entrepreneurs.
 According to the U.S. Chamber of Commerce (USCC), 80% of Chicago’s food trucks are minority owned.

-In 2020, food trucks were estimated to have brought in $1.24 billion in revenue (down due to the Coronavirus pandemic).
 As established components of the urban food landscape, food trucks are expected to see continued growth over the long term.
-They are also predicted to transform from mere mobile food locations to more traditional food industry roles such as catering, food fest participants or promotional popup stalls for trucks owned by brick-and-mortar restaurants.
+They are also predicted to transform from mere mobile food locations to more traditional food industry roles such as catering, food fest participants or promotional popup stalls for brick-and-mortar restaurants.
 The open-air aspect of food trucks make them a good tool for social distancing as well in the wake of the Coronavirus pandemic.

 Food trucks have also taken on extremely unique aspects that sometimes escape brick-and-mortar restaurants, especially large national chains.
 Many see food trucks as integral components of a community and are even cited by cities as part of tourism campaigns.
 The ability of food truck owners to create highly experimental dishes at a low price also help to differentiate food trucks from restaurants in a positive way.